 To comply with Department of Energy regulations, the control module circulates available hot water before turning on the boiler to attempt to satisfy a call for heat.
-While attempting to satisfy the heat demand, the control also monitors the boiler temperature changes via the temperature/LWCO sensor.
-It then determines whether the available hot water will satisfy the demand and adjusts the time delay to turn on the boiler until it determines that additional heat will be needed.
-The knob labeled ECONOMY ADJUST provides an adjustment between maximize (MAX) and minimize (MIN) time delay.
+While attempting to satisfy the heat demand, the control module also monitors the boiler temperature changes via the temperature sensor and determines whether or not the available hot water will satisfy the demand, adjusting the time delay to turn on the boiler until it determines that additional heat will be needed.
+The knob labeled ECONOMY ADJUST provides an adjustment between maximize (MAX) and minimize (MIN) the delay.
 The maximum (MAX) adjustment position should be used to maximize energy savings.
 Turning the knob counterclockwise decreases the delay time and should only be used in the event that the heated space becomes uncomfortable.

-ADJUST ECONOMY TO DESIRED POSITION.
+· ADJUST ECONOMY TO DESIRED POSITION.